buildpacks/docs/src/content/docs/using-pack/working-with-builders.md

 ![create-builder diagram](/docs/using-pack/create-builder.svg)

-A builder is an image containing a collection of buildpack groups that will be executed against app source code, in the order that they appear in `builder.toml`.
+A builder is an image containing a collection of buildpacks that will be executed against application source code, in the order defined by the builder's [configuration file](#builder-configuration).
 This image's base will be the build image associated with a given stack.

 > A buildpack's primary role is to inspect the source code, determine any
 > dependencies that will be required to compile and/or run the app, and provide runtime dependencies as layers in the